daniel-vera-g/latex-markdown-templates/README.md

 # Latex markdown template

-This repository is a small collection of personal markdown templates for Pandoc and python scripts to automate the compiling process.
+This repository is a small collection of personal templates for use with latex or markdown for editing and python scripts to automate the populating process.

 Each directory contains a working template and example PDF output.

+## Python scripts

+Python scripts are used to automate the population of latex files.

-## Usecase
+## Markdown/Latex Templates

 Use for short documentation of topics, lecture notes or exam preparation notes.
-For bigger reports either use one of the report templates or preferebly use text editing software like word of libre-office.
+For bigger reports either use one of the report templates.

 ## Requirements